carpentries-incubator/hermes_stat_inf_data_vis/episodes/01_introduction.md

 * Next, you'll explore statistical inference and linear regression, which will help you understand correlations and make predictions based on datasets.
 These concepts also provide foundational insights into how machine learning models work.
-* Finally, you'll learn how to use visualization techniques to identify patterns within a dataset and extract statistical insights, bringing together the concepts from the previous sections and engaging in hands-on data visualization in Python.
+* Finally, you'll learn how to use visualization techniques in an exploratory analysis and storytelling process to identify patterns within a dataset and extract statistical insights, bringing together the concepts from the previous sections and engaging in hands-on data visualization in Python.

 ::::::::::::::::::::::::::::::::::::: keypoints